 IPv6 the Long Term Solution

-Currently Starlink does not officially support IPv6.
-Most cellular providers do offer varying degrees of IPv6 end user connectivity.
+Currently, Starlink now offers IPv6 support.
+Most cellular providers do offer varying degrees of IPv6 end-user connectivity.
 T-Mobile appears to be betting heavily on IPv6 taking over in the need for IPv4 entirety.

-With IPv6 there are many more addresses available and every device could theoretically have their own publicly routable IP address if desired.
-Not that that would be a good thing.
-NAT does have several key security advantages.
-Some devices such as game consoles will definitely benefit from using IPv6 with no NAT required at all.
+With IPv6, there are many more addresses available, and every device could theoretically have its own publicly routable IP address if desired.
+Some devices, such as game consoles, will definitely benefit from using IPv6 with no NAT required at all.

 Setting up the VPN on your router is a little more complicated but still very possible for most people with some technical skills.
-Finally if you want to go full on geeky, you can install a VPN server gateway on a cloud server such as one with Digital Ocean, AWS, or Google Cloud.
+Finally, if you want to go full-on geeky, you can install a VPN server gateway on a cloud server such as Digital Ocean, AWS, or Google Cloud.

 You will then have a proper publicly routable IP address that you can use to set up port forwarding.